soxueren/atsd/api/sql/README.md

 ### HAVING filter

 The `HAVING` clause enables filtering of grouped rows.
+The clause supports only aggregation functions.

 ```sql
 SELECT entity, avg(value) AS Cpu_Avg